 The sanctuary stands out for the stark beauty of its rolling grasslands spread over 97 square kilometers of unblemished natural splendor.
 Anamudi, the highest peak south of the Himalayas, towers over the sanctuary in majestic pride.
 The slopes of the hills abound in all kinds of rare flora and fauna.
 The Atlas Moth, largest of its kind in the world, is a unique possession of the park.
 The sanctuary was declared as a National Park in 1978.
 The park is breathtakingly beautiful and is easily comparable to the best mountain ranges found anywhere in the world.

 A private transfer from Munnar to Thekkady is provided.

-Different nature trails traversing diverse habitats form the trekking routes, generally 4 to 5 km. in length.
-This is an interpretive programme offering excellent opportunity to watch birds, butterflies and other wildlife.
+Today your guide will pick you up from your accommodation to walk one of the different trails traversing diverse nature habitats.
+The treks are generally between 4 and 5 kilometers in length.
+This is an interpretive program offers excellent opportunity to watch birds, butterflies and other wildlife.
 The trails often pass through evergreen and moist deciduous forests interspersed with marshy grasslands.
-The programme is offered between 7.00 am to 10.30 am between 2.00 pm.
-To 3.00 pm. and lasts for about 3 hours.
+The walking tour lasts for about 3 hours departs between 7.00 a.m. and 10.30 am and returns between 2.00 p.m. and 3.00 p.m.
 A maximum of 5 persons can go for trekking at a time along each nature trail, accompanied by a trained tribal guide.
-The Nature walk is the right programme to feel nature, hear her whispers and smell her flowers.
+The Nature Walk is the right program to feel nature, hear her whispers and smell her flowers.